 Probiotics and Diverticulitis

-The probiotic strains in Immunity Fuel, such as Lactobacillus acidophilus, Lactobacillus plantarum, Saccharomyces boulardii, and bifidobacteria may be the best probiotics for diverticulitis as they may assist to maintain the health of the intestines.
+Probiotic strains such as Lactobacillus acidophilus, Lactobacillus plantarum, Saccharomyces boulardii, and bifidobacteria may be the best probiotics for diverticulitis as they may assist to maintain the health of the intestines.
 In one study, people who had diverticulitis were more likely to remain symptom-free after 1 year when they were treated with Lactobacillus casei and mesalazine.

 For severe or persistent symptoms seek medical advice.